ChatGPT Charge on Your Bank Statement? What It Means

 What should I check before contacting my bank?

-Check ChatGPT subscription settings, platform.openai.com billing, Apple or Google subscriptions, workspace invoices, email receipts, and any developer or team member who may have added the card.
+Check the email accounts tied to ChatGPT, platform.openai.com billing, Apple subscriptions, Google Play subscriptions, workspace invoices, receipts, and any authorized user who may have used the card.

 If OpenAI, API, app-store, and team billing checks still do not explain the posted charge, prepare the evidence before the first bank call.